railroadmedia/railcontent/docs/README-API-Permissions.md

 `{ PATCH /permission/dissociate }`

-Dissociate permissions from a specific content or all content of a certain type
+Dissociate permissions from a specific content or all content of a certain type.

+Only users with 'disociate.permissions' ability can dissociate permission.

 ### Request Example